| is_extreme_prob_set {riskyr} | R Documentation |

 anticipating peculiar effects (e.g., that

-or NPV
+PPV or NPV values

-cannot be computed or are NaN
+cannot be computed or are NaN).

 This function does not verify the type, range, sufficiency,

 or consistency of its arguments.
-See is_prob
+See is_prob,

-and
+is_valid_prob_pair and

-for these purposes.
+is_valid_prob_set for these purposes.

 Value